-© Everyday calls for attention Display of an alert screen when a user logs in to the

-Company's mission critical task systems
+Everyday calls for attention

+Display of an alert screen when a user logs in to the Company's mission critical task systems

-© Countermeasure enforcement report Uniform control of the whole branch site through regular eporting which incorporates a system to check the status of implementation of safety measures
+O Countermeasure enforcement report

+Uniform control of the whole branch site through regular reporting which incorporates a system to check the status

-Introduce face covering that effectively reduces scattering of droplets and prevents heatstroke risks
+■ Introduce face covering that effectively reduces scattering of droplets and prevents heatstroke risks

 May 4, 2020, the Ministry of Health, Labour and Welfare announced its "new lifestyle model," which recommends wearing a mask.
 During work, wearing a non-woven mask that excels in stopping droplets has been made compulsory.
 However, wearing a mask when working outdoors during the summer season brings with it the risk of developing heatstroke.
-Therefore, we cooperated with Shin Nippon Air Technologies even on days off.
+Therefore, we cooperated with Shin Nippon Air Technologies